Partial pressure

 p_i=x_ip_T\; \; \; \; \; \; \; \; 19

-Even though eq17 and eq19 are derived from the ideal gas law, they are applicable to real gases in many situations.
+Even though eq17 and eq19 are derived from the ideal gas law, they are applicable to real gases in many situations, especially in their dilute forms.

 Question